Together, we can set open standards for Machine Experience, so content stays readable for people and predictable for machines.

 We are committed to a drafting process that happens in public and leaves a traceable record.
 Proposals are discussed in the open, changes are reviewed, and decisions are documented, so the community can understand what changed, why it changed, and who endorsed it.

 We are committed to content that serves two audiences without sacrificing either.
-Standards should remain readable for people, whilst providing the structure and metadata that make information discoverable, predictable, and reusable for machines.
+Standards should remain readable for people, while providing the structure and metadata that make information discoverable, predictable, and reusable for machines.

 We are committed to practical outcomes, not abstract theory.
 Each standard should be backed by examples, test cases, and clear versioning, so teams can implement with confidence and verify conformance in real systems.